 If your system uses the yum package manager, you can try the following:

 Pip is part of EPEL (Extra Packages for Enterprise Linux), so you might need to enable that first.

 If these methods fail, you can also download a Python script that will install pip for you, with the following commands:

 $ curl "https://bootstrap.pypa.io/get-pip.py" -o "get-pip.py" .... $ python3 get-pip.py

-We can use pip to install packages inside our newly created environment.
-Pip is installed inside your virtual environment by default.
+I can’t stress this enough: preferably, you install packages inside a virtual environment.
+And the good news: pip is present inside your virtual environment by default.
 Because everything in our venv is installed locally, you don’t need to become a superuser with

 pip to install

-In a virtual environment, it’s a good habit to install specific versions of packages.
+In a virtual environment, installing specific versions of packages is a good habit.
 It ensures that you reap the full benefits of using virtual environments in the first place.
 After all, we do this to make sure our software always works as intended by pinning down specific dependency versions.

 But what we really want is to pin the versions.
 That’s not hard either: